Alexandru Ioniță (footballer, born 1994)

-A product of Rapid București, he made his professional debut for them at age 16.
-Ioniță moved to Astra Giurgiu in 2014, winning four domestic trophies before being subject to a €1 million transfer to CFR Cluj four years later.
-After failing to impose himself and having loan stints at Universitatea Craiova and Astra, he returned to Rapid București in 2021.
+A youth exponent of Rapid București, Ioniță made his professional debut at age 16.
+He moved to Astra Giurgiu in 2014, where he won four domestic trophies.
+Four years later, Ioniță was subject to a €1 million transfer to CFR Cluj, but failed to impose himself and had loan stints at Universitatea Craiova and Astra.
+In 2021, he returned to Rapid București.

 Internationally, Ioniță earned his first cap for the Romania senior team in a 3–1 win over Kazakhstan in September 2017.

 Club career

 Rapid București

 Born in Bucharest, Ioniță joined the academy of Rapid București at the age of six.
 On 21 May 2011, aged only 16 years and five months, he made his senior debut in a 1–0 Liga I win over FC Brașov.

 In the 2013–14 edition of the second division, Ioniță totalled six goals from 14 appearances.

 Astra Giurgiu

 Ioniță moved to Astra Giurgiu during the winter transfer window of 2014, with fellow Liga I sides Dinamo București and Petrolul Ploiești also interested in signing him.
 He scored his first goal for Astra on 15 October 2015, in a 3–0 away victory over Viitorul Constanța for the Cupa Ligii.

 On 2 May 2016, Ioniță netted twice in a 4–2 home success against Dinamo București as Astra celebrated its first league title.
 Following the transfer of Constantin Budescu to FCSB in June 2017, Ioniță took over his number 10 shirt.
 On 13 July that year, he recorded his first UEFA Europa League goal in a 3–1 home defeat of Zira for the second qualifying round.

 Ioniță was named the Liga I Player of the Month for November 2017 after scoring in three consecutive league matches, against Universitatea Craiova, Concordia Chiajna and FCSB, respectively.
 Amid rumours of a transfer to CFR Cluj in early January 2018, Ioniță refused to renew his contract with Astra and was expelled from the first team for an undetermined period.